LeaLauMing/school_work/README.md

 	dfabuilder
 	Deterministic finite automaton
 	It's a function that generates a (very long) string that would match.
-This simulation should accept a command-line parameter for controlling the number of optimistic threads, and should run the test 10 times, timing the total matching time (excluding the string construction time).
+	This simulation should accept a command-line parameter for controlling the number of optimistic threads.
+	It should run the test 10 times, timing the total matching time (excluding the string construction time).